MBODM/batchrunner/README.md

 # batchrunner
-A tiny tool to execute batch scripts
+A tiny tool to execute a batch script

 ![Screenshot](screenshot.png)